lllyasviel/ControlNet/README.md

 # Guess Mode / Non-Prompt Mode

 The "guess mode" (or called non-prompt mode) will completely unleash all the power of the very powerful ControlNet encoder.

+See also the blog - [Ablation Study: Why ControlNets use a deep encoder?
+What if it was lighter?
+Or even an MLP?](https://github.com/lllyasviel/ControlNet/discussions/173)

 You need to manually check the "Guess Mode" toggle to enable this mode.